codesinger/shu/doc/shu-manual.md

 # shu-match #

-Functions that use functions in shu-match.el
+Functions that use functions in shu-cpp-match.el

 ## List of functions by alias name ##